-CONTACT TIME: shampoo’s & conditioners 10-15 min before rinse
+CONTACT TIME: shampoos & conditioners contact time 10-15 min before rinsing

 HYDRATION: Humectants & Emollients 10-15 min minimum contact time to allow proper hydration of the skin.
-They are often applied as an after shampoo (conditioners) or are mixed in it.
+They are often applied as an after-shampoo conditioner or are mixed in it.

-KERATOLYTIC & KERATOPLASIC: to help remove scales and flakes.
+KERATOLYTIC & KERATOPLASTIC: to help remove scales and flakes

 ANTISEPTIC: to help manage secondary bacterial infection

-DEGREASERS: For bulldog Oily Flaky Greasy Skin (Bulldog Oily Seborrhea) to help flush the hair follicle and remove access oils.
+DEGREASERS: For bulldog Oily Flaky Greasy Skin (Bulldog Oily Seborrhea) to help flush the hair follicle and remove excess oils

-BATHING: once or twice a weekly bath with medicated shampoo.
+BATHING: once or twice a week with medicated shampoo.

 MOUSSING & GELLING: on non-bath days

-- MEDICATED SHMPOOPS: provided here is the various medicated shampoo you should implement, depends on the skin state, itchiness, and presence of an infection.
+- MEDICATED SHAMPOOS: Provided here are various medicated shampoos you should implement depending on the skin state, itchiness, and presence of infection: